-Humpback whale saves Brunswick marine biologist from shark
+Video: Brunswick marine biologist believes whale saved her from shark

 When she was close enough to the research boat, Hauser moved away from the whale with trepidation.
 She spun around to look back and that’s when she saw it – a massive tiger shark.

 The whale may just have saved her.
+National Geographic has reported tiger sharks are responsible for more recorded attacks on humans than any shark except the great white.

-Hauser posted the video footage from her encounter, most of its shot underwater, on Monday morning.
+Hauser posted the video footage from her encounter, most of it shot underwater, on Monday morning.
 Since then her phone has been ringing off the hook.
-She said she was happy to oblige each interview request.
+She said she’s been happy to oblige each interview request.

 “We know these creatures are altruistic,” she said of whales, her longtime research subject.
 “We know they hide seals under pectoral fins to protect them from predators.”